z-siddiqi/alpaca-market-agent/docs/vision.md

 - assembly of the timestamped turn context and daily narrative
 - durable decisions, tool calls, orders, and fills
 - idempotency and reconciliation after ambiguous responses
-- the kill switch and forced session close
+- forced session close

 The trading policy is part of the agent's operating mandate, not a second order- approval service.
 The MVP reconciles Alpaca state at the start of every scheduled turn and after account-changing calls.
-Always-on event streams can be added later if five-minute reconciliation proves insufficient.

 ## Product Principles